wesen/wesen.github.io/_posts/2014-12-30--linux-kernel.md

 and requires the driver to use its own locking.
 This function is preferred over the `compat_ioctl` call which still runs under the BKL.

+The file operations are added to the device file by creating a `cdev` structure using `cdev_alloc`, `cdev_init` and `cdev_add`.

+Upon an `open` call, you can allocate memory and store it in the `private_data` member of the `struct file` structure that is passed along.
+This allows to store per file-reader information.
+This memory needs to be released upon a `release` call.

+This concludes chapter 4 of the book.
+I will continue with chapter 7 tomorrow, which includes working with linked lists.
+I worked on the examples of chapter 7 a week ago, made a stupid error in my linked list, crashed the kernel, but (due to a totally different issue), my ubuntu installation was corrupt.
+That stopped me dead in my tracks.